mathiasjepsen/PythonDatasetAssignment/README.md

-# PythonDatasetAssignment

-Plan A: dataset about Projects posted on kickstarter with various information such as main_category, (sub)category, pledged amount and
+# Plan A: dataset about projects posted on kickstarter with various information such as main_category, (sub)category, pledged amount and status
-        status

 URL: https://github.com/mathiasjepsen/PythonDatasetAssignment/raw/master/ks-projects-201801.csv

     - What main-category of project has the highest success rate?
-    - For the main-category of project with highest success rate (question above), what is the category with highest number of project
+    - For the main-category of project with highest success rate (question above), what is the category with highest number of project proposals?
-      proposal?
     - what is the median pledged amount (usd_pledged_real) of successfully funded projects?
     - What is the number of successfully funded projects with more than 5.000$ pledged (usd_pledged_real) per category?
     - For the main-category with most successfully funded projects (quantity not rate of success), what is the range of goal-